ca-jimen/ca-jimen/README.md

 **`Developer`**

 I’m full-stack developer who plans and designs applications to meet client needs.
-Currently I am interested in learning more about system design.
+Currently I am interested in learning more about systems design.
 The best way to reach me is either through email or linkedin.

 ### Languages and Tools